msudhanshu/Movieyapa/Assets/Movie/MovieReadMe.txt

 // json will be on db/table , eg put it in server side only
 // but assets for now ,some, can be put with apk assets...
 // for package or so, we can download many images at once, as a zip/asset-bundle .. and put to sdcard..and then read from sdcard
+//image/assetbundles will be on firebase storage.
+Don’t know how to load asset-bundle using firebase sdk.

 four option, with mulitp correct may be two answer  type